titaniumnetwork-dev/Ultraviolet-App/README.md

 You may also want to use [CurlTransport](https://github.com/MercuryWorkshop/CurlTransport), a different way of fetching encrypted data, or [Bare-Client](https://github.com/MercuryWorkshop/Bare-as-module3), the legacy (unencrypted!) transport.

-In public/register-sw.js, look for the line `BareMux.SetTransport("EpxMod.EpoxyClient", { wisp: "ws://localhost:8080/wisp" });`, which can be changed to any of the transports.
-Make sure to `importScripts` the transport's bundle in `public/uv/sw.js` and add a script tag in both `public/404.html` and `public/index.html`.

-See the [bare-mux](https://github.com/MercuryWorkshop/bare-mux) documentation for more information
+See the [bare-mux](https://github.com/MercuryWorkshop/bare-mux) documentation for more information.